-Author’s Personal Collection, Annex B – Terms of Reference for Director of Defence Studies to Letter from the Chief of the Air Staff to AOC-in-C Support Command, 2 November 1976, p.
+Author’s Personal Collection, Terms of Reference for Director of Defence Studies appended to a Letter from the Chief of the Air Staff to AOC-in-C Support Command, 2 November 1976, p.
 1.

 Graham Pitchfork, The Sowreys: A Unique and Remarkable Record of One Family’s Sixty-Five Years of Distinguished RAF Service (London: Grub Street, 2012), p.
 216.

 Marshal of the Royal Air Force Lord Cameron of Balhousie, In the Midst of Things (London: Hodder and Stoughton, 1986), pp. 106-8, 194-5, p.
 200, fn9.